Yes, I'm switching blogs. For the last time. Maybe.

 No matter rich or poor

-He only mocks the handicapped, Muslims, Mexicans and Blacks,
+He only mocks the handicapped, Muslims, Mexicans and

 Women and prisoners of war